staymarta/libcommunication/js/docs/communication.md

 <a name="module_libcommunication..msg.reply"></a>

 #### msg.reply(sendData) ⇒ <code>Promise</code>
-Simple message reply abstraction, taking just {sendData}
+Simple message reply abstraction, taking just {sendData}.
+This data is passed over RabbitMQ and sent back to whoever requested the data.
+This should only be used when you need to respond to one service, i.e the gateway, otherwise you should generic publish your message.

 **Kind**: static method of [<code>msg</code>](#module_libcommunication..msg)
 **Returns**: <code>Promise</code> - rabbot#publish